 To publish the execution of a stored procedure

-SQL Server Management Studio: Publish the Execution of a Stored Procedure in a Transactional Publication (SQL Server Management Studio)
+SQL Server Management Studio: How to: Publish the Execution of a Stored Procedure in a Transactional Publication (SQL Server Management Studio)

 Replication Transact-SQL Programming: execute sp_addarticle (Transact-SQL) and specify a value of 'serializable proc exec' (recommended) or 'proc exec' for the parameter **@type**.
-For more information about defining articles, see Define an Article.
+For more information about defining articles, see How to: Define an Article (Replication Transact-SQL Programming).

 Modifying the Procedure at the Subscriber

 By default, the stored procedure definition at the Publisher is propagated to each Subscriber.
 However, you can also modify the stored procedure at the Subscriber.
 This is useful if you want different logic to be executed at the Publisher and Subscriber.
 For example, consider sp_big_delete, a stored procedure at the Publisher that has two functions: it deletes 1,000,000 rows from the replicated table big_table1 and updates the nonreplicated table big_table2.
 To reduce the demand on network resources, you should propagate the 1 million row delete as a stored procedure by publishing sp_big_delete.
 At the Subscriber, you can modify sp_big_delete to delete only the 1 million rows and not perform the subsequent update to big_table2.